uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 ## What's the big picture?

 Encryption is used to keep data secret.
-In its simplest form, a file or data transmission is garbled so that only authorised people with a secret key can unlock the original text.
+In its simplest form, a file or data transmission is garbled so that only authorised people with a secret "key" can unlock the original text.
-If you're using digital devices then you'll be using systems based on encryption all the time: when you use online banking, when you access data through through wifi, when your web browser remembers your password, when you pay for something with a credit card (either by swiping, inserting or tapping), in fact, nearly every activity will involve layers of encryption.
+If you're using digital devices then you'll be using systems based on encryption all the time: when you use online banking, when you access data through wifi, when you pay for something with a credit card (either by swiping, inserting or tapping), in fact, nearly every activity will involve layers of encryption.
-Without encryption, your information would be wide open to the world --- anyone could pull up outside a house and read all the data going over your wifi, and stolen laptops, hard disks and SIM cards would yield all sorts of information about you --- so encryption is critical to having computer systems work at all.
+Without encryption, your information would be wide open to the world --- anyone could pull up outside a house and read all the data going over your wifi, and stolen laptops, hard disks and SIM cards would yield all sorts of information about you --- so encryption is critical to make computer systems usable.

+An encryption system often consists of two computer programs: one to *encrypt* some data (referred to as *plaintext*) into a form that looks like nonsense (the *ciphertext*), and a second program that can *decrypt* the ciphertext back into the plaintext form.
+The encryption and decryption is carried out using some very clever math on the text with a chosen *key*.
+You will learn more about these concepts shortly.

 Of course, we wouldn't need encryption if we lived in a world where everyone was honest and could be trusted, and it was ok for anyone to have access to all your personal information such as health records, online discussions, bank accounts and so on, and if you knew that no-one would interfere with things like aircraft control systems and computer controlled weapons.
 However, information is worth money, people value their privacy, and safety is important, so encryption has become fundamental to the design of computer systems.
-Even breaking the security on a traffic light system could be used to personal advantage!
+Even breaking the security on a traffic light system could be used to personal advantage.

-{curiosity}

-**Curiosity**

-An interesting example of the value of using encryption outside of secret messages is the two engineers who were convicted of changing traffic light patterns to cause chaos during a strike [http://latimesblogs.latimes.com/lanow/2009/12/engineers-who-hacked-in-la-traffic-signal-computers-jamming-traffic-sentenced.html](http://latimesblogs.latimes.com/lanow/2009/12/engineers-who-hacked-in-la-traffic-signal-computers-jamming-traffic-sentenced.html).
-A related problem in the US was traffic signals that could respond to codes from emergency vehicles to change to green; originally these didn't use encryption, and people could figure out how to trigger them to their own advantage.

-{curiosity end}
+A big issue with encryption systems is people who want to break into them and decrypt messages without the key.
+Some systems that were used many years ago were discovered to be insecure because of attacks, so could no longer be used.
+It is possible that somebody will find an effective way of breaking into the widespread systems we use these days, which would cause a lot of problems.

 Like all technologies, encryption can be used for good and bad purposes.
 A human rights organisation might use encryption to secretly send photographs of human rights abuse to the media, while drug traffickers might use it to avoid having their plans read by investigators.
 Understanding how encryption works and what is possible can help to make informed decisions around things like freedom of speech, human rights, tracking criminal activity, personal privacy, identity theft, online banking and payments, and the safety of systems that might be taken over if they were "hacked into".

-An encryption system is really two programs: one to *encrypt* some data (referred to as *plaintext*) into a form that looks like nonsense (the *ciphertext*), and a second program that can *decrypt* the ciphertext back into the plaintext form.

-A big issue with encryption systems is people who want to break into them and decrypt messages without the key.
-Some systems that were used many years ago were discovered to be insecure because of attacks, so could no longer be used.
-It is possible that somebody will find an effective way of breaking into the widespread systems we use these days, which would result in a lot of chaos!

-{jargon-buster}

-**Jargon Buster**
+{panel type="jargon-buster" summary="Deciphering, Decrypting, Attacking, Cracking, Hacking, Cryptanalysts, Hackers, and Crackers"}
 There are various words that can be used to refer to trying to get the plaintext from a ciphertext, including decipher, decrypt, crack, and cryptanalysis.
 Often the process of trying to break cryptography is referred to as an "attack".
 The term "hack" is also sometimes used, but it has other connotations, and is only used informally.

+People who try to decrypt messages are called cryptanalysts; more informal terms like hackers and crackers are sometimes used, generally with the implication that they have bad intentions.
+Being a cryptanalyst is generally a good thing to do though: people who use encryption systems actually want to know if they have weaknesses, and don't want to wait until the bad guys find out for them.
+It's like a security guard checking doors on a building; the guard hopes that they can't get in, but if a door is found unlocked, they can do something about it to make sure the bad guys can't get in.
+Of course, if a security guard finds an open door, and takes advantage of that to steal something for themselves, they're no longer doing their job properly!
+{panel end}

+{panel type="curiosity" summary="A case of hacking traffic lights"}
+An interesting example of the value of using encryption outside of secret messages is the two engineers who were convicted of changing traffic light patterns to cause chaos during a strike [http://latimesblogs.latimes.com/lanow/2009/12/engineers-who-hacked-in-la-traffic-signal-computers-jamming-traffic-sentenced.html](http://latimesblogs.latimes.com/lanow/2009/12/engineers-who-hacked-in-la-traffic-signal-computers-jamming-traffic-sentenced.html).
+A related problem in the US was traffic signals that could respond to codes from emergency vehicles to change to green; originally these didn't use encryption, and people could figure out how to trigger them to their own advantage.
-{jargon-buster end}
+{panel end}

-Of course, encryption doesn't fix all our security problems, and because we have such good encryption systems available, information thieves must turn to other approaches, especially social engineering.
-The easiest way to get a user's password is to ask them!
-A [phishing attack](http://en.wikipedia.org/wiki/Phishing) does just that, and there are estimates that as many as 1 in 20 computer users have given out secret information this way at some stage.

-Other social engineering approaches that can be used include bribing or blackmailing people who have access to a system, or simply looking for a password written on a sticky note on someone's monitor!
-Gaining access to someone's email account is a particularly easy way to get lots of passwords, because many "lost password" systems will send a new password to their email account.

-{jargon-buster}

-**Jargon Buster**
+{panel type="curiosity" summary="Who are Alice, Bob, and Eve?"}
 When describing an encryption scenario, cryptographers often use the fictitious characters "Alice" and "Bob", with a message being sent from Alice to Bob (A to B).
 We always assume that someone is eavesdropping on the conversation (in fact, if you're using a wireless connection, it's trivial to pick up the transmissions between Alice and Bob as long as you're in reach of the wireless network that one of them is using).
 The fictitious name for the eavesdropper is usually Eve.

 [{image ec-xkcd-protocol.png}]( http://xkcd.com/1323/)

-People who try to decrypt messages are called cryptanalysts; more informal terms like hackers and crackers are sometimes used, generally with the implication that they have bad intentions.
-Being a cryptanalyst is generally a good thing to do though: people who use encryption systems actually want to know if they have weaknesses, and don't want to wait until the bad guys find out for them.
-It's like a security guard checking doors on a building; the guard hopes that they can't get in, but if a door is found unlocked, they can do something about it to make sure the bad guys can't get in.
-Of course, if a security guard finds an open door, and takes advantage of that to steal something for themselves, they're no longer doing their job properly!

-{jargon-buster end}

-{curiosity}

-**Curiosity**

 There are several other characters used to describe activities around encryption protocols: for example Mallory (a malicious attacker) and Trudy (an intruder).
 Wikipedia has a [list of Alice and Bob's friends](http://en.wikipedia.org/wiki/Alice_and_Bob)

-{curiosity end}
+{panel end}

-{teacher}
+{panel type="teacher-note" summary="Even more about Alice and Bob"}
 There's a [song about Alice and Bob](http://www.catonmat.net/blog/musical-geek-friday-alice-and-bob/) performed by rapper MC++ (yes, he specialises in computer science).
 Some of the language may not be suitable for use in class, so discretion is needed for how you might use it.

 [{image ec-xkcd-alice-and-bob.png}](http://xkcd.com/177/)

-{teacher end}
+{panel end}

 ## Substitution Ciphers